Coming March 2023

 • Common sensory motor problems and when is outside help needed

-Tom Murphy MS OTR/L has worked with pre-school children for more than 40 years; including as a pediatric OT at Cooley Dickinson since 1995, with a special interest in children ages 3-5.
-He has worked for many years as a consultant for pre-schools in Holyoke, screening children for motor development and developing games and activities to help improve motor skills for this age group.
+Tom Murphy MS OTR/L has worked with pre-school children for more than 50 years; including as a pediatric OT at Cooley Dickinson from 1995- 2021, with a special interest in children ages 3-5.
+He worked for many years as a consultant for pre-schools in Holyoke, screening children for motor development and developing games and activities to help improve motor skills for this age group.
 He founded the Bogin Playscape Project in 2011 to design and develop innovative indoor play equipment for pre-school centers